ZimbiX/youtube-fast-fullscreen-toggle/README.md

   + Enable the Developer mode setting in the top-right
   + Drag in the file

+Note that Firefox doesn't seem to have the same issue as Chrome; so this extension doesn't have any effect in Firefox.

 ## Description

 If your computer isn't brand new, there's an annoying lag period when entering/exiting fullscreen on a YouTube video.
 On my machine, it's normally ~2 seconds; but with a large playlist expanded, it gets up to ~3 seconds.
 This extension reduces the transition time to under a second.